 Runbox has a lot going for it, especially considering the good company history, Norway jurisdiction, and privacy-focused corporate values.
 When it comes to the email service itself, however, it’s not quite on the level of other secure email providers we’ve reviewed.

-With that being said, this could still be a solid alternative to Gmail, while offering more privacy.
+With that being said, this could still be a solid alternative to Gmail, as it offers more privacy.

-Once Version 7 of the Runbox client is released, this will be a perfectly acceptable general-purpose email service.
-As it stands now, Runbox may still be a good option for many users, especially depending on your threat model.
+Once Version 7 of the is released, this will be a perfectly acceptable general-purpose email service.
+As it stands now, Runbox may still be a good option for many users, depending on your threat model.

 Check out our other secure email reviews here:

 While Runbox is not free, it offers a 30-day trial period to test it out.
 However, you will have to provide your credit card details to get it.